Subscribe to our mailing list. And get our intermittent newsletter and updates to this site.

 The Fallacy of the trans-Saturnian Planets

 This article appeared in January, 1998 edition of The Astrological Magazine, Bangalore, India.
 It is aimed at the more advanced student and discusses some of the foundational topics of Vedic Astrology.
 After receiving this article Gayatri Devi, the daughter of Dr. B.V.
-Raman and present editor of the Astrological Magazine, wrote me and commented:
+Raman and former editor of the Astrological Magazine, (and current editor of Modern Astrology) wrote me and commented:

 “Father [B.V.
 Raman] liked this article very much, it is exactly in keeping with his own opinions.”